puttym/puttym.github.io/_posts/2021-01-01-vscode-setup.md

 ### Select the Python interpretor

 We generally have more than one version of Python interpreter installed.
-Therefore, we need to tell VS Code which version to process the code.
+Therefore, we need to tell VS Code which version to use to process the code.
 This is how we do it.

 * **Open the Command Palette:**